I gotta’ vent about Star Wars – The Force Awakens and this seems like the place to do it.

 Lazy in plot and in characterizations.

-Aside from the recycled plot from A New Hope, my biggest qualms were with the characters of Rey and Kylo Ren.
+My next biggest qualm were with the characters of Rey and Kylo Ren.

 Rey was a character possessed of nothing but strengths and no weaknesses to be found.
 Some have argued that she was afraid, and that was a weakness, but the thing is, that fright was unfounded.
 She was capable of getting out of every scrape with zero repercussions or harm.
 She did it with explicit ease.
 She was never in any jeopardy.
 The closest we got to Rey being in trouble was her not being able to afford her E-Z-Bake Space-Muffins.
 She knew how to fly and fix the Millennium Falcon, despite never setting foot in it.
 She was able to start utilizing Jedi abilities nearly instantly, despite the fact that her (assumed) father, Luke Skywalker, coming from a pedigree of highly powerful Force users, took the course of nearly three films to master.